 Slightly more out of the way, Puno (the town on Lake Titicaca) is also definitely worth the jaunt.
 The altitude here is even higher than Cusco, at 12,500 feet, making it the most elevated large lake in the world.
 Check out the Uros floating village, where friendly locals will show you their spectacular homes on the water.

-While Lima, Peru is the probably gateway for most visitors, it has a lot to offer in itself.
+While Lima, Peru is the probable gateway for most visitors, it has a lot to offer in itself.
 Plan to spend a few days here after your long flight, and be sure to check out some of the neighborhoods and the dramatic coastlines.
-Short flights from Lima can take you either to Cusco or Puno to see Peru's Andes mountain range.
+Short flights from Lima can take you either to Cusco or Puno to see Peru’s Andes mountain range.

-Most people travelling to Peru (from the United States and Canada) will not need a visa to travel, but will need a valid passport with at least 6 months remaining validity.
+Most people traveling to Peru (from the United States and Canada) will not need a visa to travel, but will need a valid passport with at least 6 months remaining validity.
 Many people who have made the trip spend a week or two to explore this South American beauty, but shorter or longer trips can be planned.